-Configure a VOD application in Wowza Streaming Engine Manager and test playback of a VOD file.
+See how to configure a VOD application in Wowza Streaming Engine Manager and test playback of a VOD file.

 The easiest way to set up a VOD streaming application is to use Wowza Streaming Engine Manager.
-This task uses the application vod to play the sample.mp4 video file.
-Both the application and the video are included in the default Wowza Streaming Engine installation.
-You can also follow this procedure to create a new vod streaming application.
+This task uses a VOD application to play the installed sample.mp4 video file.

-- In the Wowza Streaming Engine Manager, click the Applications tab at the top of the page and then click Add Application.
+- In Wowza Streaming Engine Manager, click the Applications tab at the top of the page and then click Add Application.

 Note: A "Saved!" alert appears after each configuration change.
 However, wait until all changes are complete before you restart.

 - Configure playback authentication:

 In the contents panel, click Playback Security, and then click Edit.

 On the Playback Security page, select No client restrictions, and then click Save.

 The application runs whenever Wowza Streaming Engine is running.

 Configure adaptive bitrate streaming